onchris/GameCentre/Phase1/README.md

 you can see scores of all users in the Game Centre, or only look at your own.
 8. Start a new game with the same size board or go back to the game selection.

+## Functionalities of GameCentre
+1. Login and register activity.
+Users can register an account to save unfinished games and pick up where they left off, or to play as a guest with limited game features
+2. Currently there is only Sliding Tiles available to play
+3. In Sliding Tiles, registered players can select game board size and number of undos steps.
+They can also load an image from a URL to solve an image puzzle
+4. In the Sliding Tiles game play, users can undo the a maximum number of specified moves, and save their game play.
+Game will also autosave at preset time intervals.
+5. When the game is solved, player scores will be calculated automatically and be directed to the scoreboard
+6. The scoreboard will display the list of scores of all registered players from highest to lowest.
+If the user is a guest, the guest score will also be ordered into this list, but not saved.
+7. On the scoreboard, registered users have the option of looking at their own list of high scores, Guests do not have this option.
+8. On the scoreboard, the user has the option of selecting a new game to play, or to try the same board again.